mrsurya1304/3DEndlessRunnerV2/README.md

 5. System to store coins collected so the player can buy some accessories which could help play the game better

 ## Acknowledgement
-This game takes lots of inspiration from Subway Surfers.
-It is basically Subway Surfers in a town environment I also used ideas from the Youtube channel Quick 'n Dirty who have an amazing series on how to build an endless runner on Unity 3D
+-This game takes lots of inspiration from Subway Surfers.
+It is basically Subway Surfers in a town environment -I also used ideas from the Youtube channel Quick 'n Dirty who have an amazing series on how to build an endless runner on Unity 3D
 Playlist link: https://www.youtube.com/watch?v=Fn1Pm6nnPVk&list=PL2xbYe8TgQDPsXgVmd8RJdoIJ3eLio7R6